XurdeLagasca/datasciencecoursera/README.md

-datasciencecoursera-repo
+datasciencecoursera
 ========================

-Initial repository for the Mooc The Data Sicientist´s Toolbox
+Initial repository for The Data Sicientist´s Toolbox Mooc